 Your debt-to-income ratio is calculated by taking your monthly debt payments (car, mortgage/rent, credit card, loans, etc.) and dividing that number by your gross monthly income.

-Generally, a debt-to-income ratio below 36 percent indicates a healthy balance sheet.
-If that’s the case, the debt you’re considering might be right for you.
+Generally, a debt-to-income ratio below 36% indicates a healthy balance sheet.
+If that’s the case, you may be able to manage taking on more debt.

-A debt-to-income ratio above 36 percent could indicate added risk.
+A debt-to-income ratio above 36% could indicate added risk.
 You may have a harder time repaying the debt if you face an unexpected financial challenge.
 You may want to reconsider taking on additional debt.

 If you haven’t fully considered how debt fits into your financial plan or don't have a plan to pay it off, it may be wise to create an overall financial strategy.
 Consider the different affects taking on debt can have on your finances.